Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 that snapshot is too old for `entropy_cr_dice` or `entropy_cr_random`, packed as `(tier << 32) | (count << 16) | denominator`.
 This is deliberate: freshness is
 the draw API's safety policy, while status is advisory input to Hook policy.
+With no current pseudo in a closed build, there is no context: status returns `DOESNT_EXIST` and draws return `TOO_LITTLE_ENTROPY`.
+An open preview can report its parent input's metadata.
+No missing-current-input path restores an older high-tier seed during closed execution.
 *Enforced:* `fairRng` tier/freshness gate and metadata-only `entropy_cr_status`.

 **INV-7 — Inert when un-amended.**